EmmaSteinman/cs372/project/pintos_1.md

 Whereas the other sections primarily ask "what" and "how," the rationale section concentrates on "why."
 This is where we ask you to justify some design decisions, by explaining why the choices you made are better than alternatives.
 You may be able to state these in terms of time and space complexity, which can be made as rough or informal arguments (formal language or proofs are unnecessary).

 An incomplete, evasive, or non-responsive design document or one that strays from the template without good reason may be penalized.
 Incorrect capitalization, punctuation, spelling, or grammar can also cost points.
-See section [D. Project Documentation](pintos_10.md), for a sample design document for a fictitious project.

 * * *